 He is bilingual in English and can speak some German, Italian and Russian.

-He is married to Delphine and has six children and seven grandchildren.
+He is married to Delphine and has six children and eight grandchildren.